About journal

 The first composition of the Editorial Board and the Editorial Council did a lot of work to develop the Mission and policy of the journal, requirements for publications.
 The types of materials published were identified: original research, literature reviews, case reports, briefs, and conference reports on a wide range of topics related to clinical medicine and public health.
 Throughout the years of publication of the journal, the main readership has been the biomedical scientific community, practicing physicians, doctoral students and undergraduates in the field of medicine and public health.

-On our website you can view the latest issues and full-text versions of articles with the ability to download them, and familiarize yourself with the archive of the publication, starting from 2010, news and announcements, ask a question to the editor-in-chief and send an article for consideration.
+On our website you can view the latest issues and full-text versions of articles with the ability to download them, and familiarize yourself with the archive of the publication, starting from 2012, ask a question to the editor-in-chief and send an article for consideration.
 There is access to the websites of the databases that include our journal.
 In addition, on the site you can find all the information you are interested in regarding the design of articles, review procedures, publication ethics and much more.

 QUALITY, RELIABILITY and DEMAND for published materials are the most important principles of our Journal.